-Blood Cancer Awareness
+Blood Cancer Awareness Mindfulness Exercises

-Blood cancer, also known as hematological cancer, is a type of cancer that affects the blood, bone marrow, and lymphatic system.
+Blood cancer, also known as hematological cancer, is a type of cancer that affects Mindfulness Exercises the blood, bone marrow, and lymphatic system.
 Blood cancers prevent the blood from doing its job of fighting infections and transporting oxygen throughout the body.

 This article will provide an overview of blood cancer awareness including: